App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- The `OnRetry` is called before each **retry** attempt.
-  - So, it won't be called before the very first initial attempt (because that is not a retry)
+- The `OnRetry` function is triggered before each **retry** attempt, but it doesn't activate before the initial attempt since it's not considered a retry.
-- If this strategy is used in multiple places it is quite likely that you will forgot to call `BeforeEachAttempt` before every `Execute` calls
+- Using this method across various parts can lead to accidentally omitting the `BeforeEachAttempt` call before every `Execute`.
-- Here the naming is very explicit but in real world scenario your method might not be prefixed with `Before`
+- Even though the naming here is straightforward, in real-world scenarios, your method might not start with 'Before', leading to potential misuse by calling it after the `Execute`.
-  - So, one might call it after the `Execute` call which is not the intended usage

 ✅ DO

-Decorate the two method calls together
+Group the two method calls:

 <!-- snippet: retry-pattern-5 -->
 ```cs